overview/overview-local/README.md

 # <a name="installation">Installation</a>

-**Note: At the moment Windows and Mac installation require docker 1.9.0 and not the latest 1.9.1, due to an ongoing [docker bug](https://github.com/docker/docker/issues/18180) so please install accordingily.
-Linux install should work fine.**
+**Note: On Windows and Mac docker 1.9.1 will not work due to an ongoing [docker bug](https://github.com/docker/docker/issues/18180).
+Type `docker -v` to see which version you have.
+The latest version 1.10.1 may fix the problem, if not try 1.9.0.
+Linux install should work fine on any version.**

 ## <a name="linux">Installation: Linux</a>